devdumpling/benchmark-transpile-vs-builds/.github/README.md

 There may be some way to get this working, but I'll have to come back to it.
 Not being able to use HMR across packages is a real problem.

+As an aside, while full HMR doesn't work (e.g. running next dev and parcel watch) it does look like running a next dev server and rebuilding in another terminal works.
+Just seems to be something about the cross-stream HMR.

 ### Transpiling

 The setup for transpiling is much simpler.
 We just need to update our tailwind config and add our components to the next config.

 In order to keep things separate, I decided to branch off for transpile, since I'll be removing quite a bit from here and don't want to lose the work I've done with parcel.
 The transpile branch is `transpile-modules`.
+=

 ## Stack